HackingGate/tailwind-nextjs-blog/data/others/privacy-policy.md

 Third-party cookies are from domains distinct from ours and serve various functions.

 - Our Services use a third-party comments service via the giscus organization (as mentioned above) which, if you sign in using GitHub, stores a server-encrypted token in your browser's local storage to facilitate authenticated requests to the GitHub API, allowing you to remain signed in; for more details, please refer to the [giscus Privacy Policy](https://github.com/giscus/giscus/blob/main/PRIVACY-POLICY.md) and [GitHub's Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).
+- Our Services use Google Analytics (as mentioned above) to collect analytics data.
+You can opt-out of this service by using a script blocker to block [https://www.googletagmanager.com/gtag/js?id=G-KH8KBJD6HN](https://www.googletagmanager.com/gtag/js?id=G-KH8KBJD6HN), or a domain blocker to block [https://www.googletagmanager.com](https://www.googletagmanager.com).
+You can learn more about Google Analytics cookies [here](https://support.google.com/analytics/answer/11397207).

 ### Security